IT’S NOT NEWS TO ANYONE THAT SHOPPING FOR CLOTHES CAN BE DAMN HARD.

 I love it, don’t get me wrong, but I completely understand why my clients, especially my new ones don’t like to shop.
 As it’s almost April and the season of autumn and winter shopping is starting, I wanted to give you a few handy tips to whip your shopping plans into shape in the new year and stay away from impulse shopping.

 DON’T GO WITHOUT A GOAL

-Before buying anything, or heading to the shops you should know what your style is and what you need.
+Before buying anything, or heading to the shops, know what your style is and what you need.
 Going in and waiting for inspiration to hit will result in your wardrobe ending up a mismatch of different styles and shopping moments.

 MAKE DETAILED LISTS TO DETER IMPULSE SHOPPING

 There’s nothing as effective as a detailed shopping list.
 It’s always smart to go through your wardrobe first and make a list of priorities and other items that you’ve been wanting to add.
 If you can be specific about what you need, list colour, even fabric and cut will help you to narrow your search and stay focused.
 Before heading out, jump online and research what brands have so you have a hit list of stores you can visit.

 My average client spends between $1200 and $2000 on updating their wardrobe, very rarely do my clients spend upwards of $6000 on an entire update unless that client is shopping strictly designer or has a love for something like antique jewellery, or evening wear.
 To update your wardrobe, you really only need a small collection of clothing, a little can go a long way so don’t think you need to spend big to get a better outcome.
 Break down how much each item you plan to purchase is, add 10% for a safety net and if you don’t trust yourself to stick to it – do it in cash.

 BE IN THE MOOD